actano/replace-requires/README.md

 * node_modules
 * lib/schedulemanager

-### Create functions to ...
+### Create functions to ... -> DONE
 * Connect require of absolute path with target in folder
 * Calculate relative path
 * Write changed file

 ## Tasks

-Use absolute paths for node modules only
+Use absolute paths for node modules only -> DONE
 * Do nothing

-Use relative paths for everything else
+Use relative paths for everything else -> DONE
 * Change absolute to relative requires for all file paths
 * get rid of `lib` entry point for webpack
 * get rid of `lib/schedulemanager` entry point for webpack

-Explicitly all filenames but 'index'
+Explicitly name all filenames but 'index'
 * Explicitly name 'client' file in require,
 * get rid of the default `client` entry point for webpack

-Only use 'client' if there is also an 'index' file in the folder
-* Check if there are folders with file client.coffee/js but without index.coffee/js
-* In this case: Rename client files to index files
-* Adjust requires

 Don't use file extensions for .coffee and .js files
 * Find requires with file extension .js / .coffee